forever9teen/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that prints the result of the addition of all arguments
+Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).

-The output should be the result of the addition of all arguments, followed by a new line

-You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers)
+You should print one name per line, in alpha order

+You should print only names that do not start with __

 Your code should not be executed when imported

+Make sure you are running your code in Python3.8.x (hidden_4.pyc has been compiled with this version)